peterhinch/micropython_ra8875/docs/GUI.md

 between consecutive large ticks and legends is divided by 10.
 This means that the `tickcb` callback must return a string having an additional significant digit.
 If this is not done, consecutive legends will have the same value.

+### Precision

+For performance reasons the control stores values as integers.
+This means that if you set `value` and subsequently retrieve it, there may be some loss of precision.
+Each visible division on the control represents 100 integer units.

 ###### [Jump to Contents](./GUI.md#contents)